Manitary/Elo/README.md

 # Elo Python Ranking
 The elo formula is a method of ranking chess players by calculating relative skill.
 It has found successful applications in team sports.
-A python package has been developed to calulate expected probability of victory based on prior skill rankings and update the rankings following a result.
+A python package has been developed to calculate expected probability of victory based on prior skill rankings and update the rankings following a result.

 ```python
 from elosports.elo import Elo